-- Signed Claim Form by the applicant and the auditor; - Audited summary and detailed expenditure report; - Auditor's statement and Factual Finding Report signed by the Auditor and applicant;

-- Bank Statement(s) reflecting all expenditures of the approved SPCV and crossed referenced to the General Ledger and any other expenditure reports; - Complete general ledger in electronic format; - Final ruling from the Department of Arts and Culture in the case of a co-production; - Certificate of incorporation of the SPCV; - Full final cast and crew list (soft copy in excel format); - Distribution or licence agreement signed by distributors; - Final shooting schedule; - Pin for verification of tax compliance; - Original credit order instruction form; - Stamped Letter from the bank confirming account information; - Classification Certificate from Film and Publication Board; - Proof of South African citizenship status for individuals or contractors paid via an agency; - Copy of Legal Agreement(s) verifying Chain of Title for the purchase of South African copyright claimed as QSAPE; - A DVD or similar media of the production to evidence its completion to a standard suitable for exhibition/ theatrical release and verification of the dtic credits; - Confirmation letter from the bank; - Valid B-BBEE Certificate (level one to four) of compliance or affidavit for the SPCV; - Valid B-BBEE Certificate (level one to three) of compliance or affidavit for the Production company; and - At claim stage, the SPCV must submit a valid certificate of compliance (level one to four) or sworn affidavit.
+- · Signed Claim Form by the applicant and the auditor; - · Audited summary and detailed expenditure report; - Auditor's statement and Factual Finding Report signed by the Auditor and applicant; - Bank Statement(s) reflecting all expenditures of the approved SPCV and crossed referenced to the General Ledger and any other expenditure reports; - Complete general ledger in electronic format; - Certificate of incorporation of the SPCV; - Full final cast and crew list (soft copy in excel format); - Distribution/licence agreement signed by distributors; - Final shooting schedule; - Pin for verification of tax compliance; - Original credit order instruction form; - Stamped Letter from the bank confirming account information; - Classification Certificate from Film and Publication Board; - Proof of South African citizenship status for individuals or contractors paid via an agency; - Copy of Legal Agreement(s) verifying Chain of Title for the purchase of South African copyright claimed as QSAPE; - A DVD or similar media of the production to evidence its completion to a standard suitable for exhibition/ theatrical release and verification of the dtic credits;

+- Valid B-BBEE certificate of compliance or affidavit (level one to three) for Production company; - Valid B-BBEE certificate of compliance or affidavit (level one to four) for SPCV; and - At claim stage, the SPCV must submit a valid certificate of compliance (level one to four) or sworn affidavit.
 However, if the amount of the incentive approved is above R10 million, the SPCV will be required to provide a B-BBEE certificate issued in terms of a QSE or generic scorecard, in line with the Broad-Based Black Economic Empowerment Codes of Good Practice, issued in terms of Section 9 of the Broad-Based Black Economic Empowerment Act 53 of 2003 (whichever is applicable).
-A valid B-BBEE certificate of compliance or sworn affidavit (level one to three) must be submitted by the Production company.
-However, if the amount of the incentive approved is above R10 million, the SPCV will be required to provide a B-BBEE certificate issued in terms of a QSE or generic scorecard, in line with the Broad-Based Black Economic Empowerment Codes of Good Practice, issued in terms of Section 9 of the Broad-Based Black

-Economic Empowerment Act 53 of 2003 (whichever is applicable).
+A valid B-BBEE certificate of compliance or sworn affidavit (level one to three) must be submitted by the Holding (service) company.
+However, if the amount of the incentive approved is above R10 million, the SPCV will be required to provide a B-BBEE certificate issued in terms of a QSE or generic scorecard, in line with the Broad-Based Black Economic Empowerment Codes of Good Practice, issued in terms of Section 9 of the Broad-Based Black Economic Empowerment Act 53 of 2003 (whichever is applicable).
 No claims will be considered which do not meet the above stated requirements.
-It must be noted that the Production company and the SPCV are required to maintain the required level contributor status at application and claim stage irrespective whether they are required to submit a B-BBEE certificate issued in terms of a QSE or generic scorecard as alluded above as per the applicable programme guidelines.
+It must be noted that the Holding (service) company and the SPCV are required to maintain the required level contributor status at application and claim stage irrespective whether they are required to submit a B-BBEE certificate issued in terms of a QSE or generic scorecard as alluded above as per the applicable programme guidelines.